🚀 See Middesk in action with an instant, self-guided demo

 The traditional way analysts sought out potential liens was inconvenient and time consuming.
 Liens are generally held at the state level, meaning there are multiple databases in which to search for liens.
 Worse, it only recently became best practice to file a lien in a borrower’s home state.
 This means that a borrower based in Delaware might actually have liens filed in California and Massachusetts or any number of other states.

-With Middesk’s Underwriting solution, we first verify the business’s identity.
+With Middesk’s Business Underwriting solution, we first verify the business’s identity.
 After all, it would be no fair if “Bobbie’s Donuts” was denied a loan because of liens placed on “Bobby’s Doughnuts.”

 Next, we connect with databases where liens are stored to return liens (if any) that are attached to that particular business.
 Using Middesk’s modern API, we search the UCC filing system and the IRS’s federal tax lien database, then return that information in an easy to read format so you can make an informed underwriting decision.
 This means no more sifting through expired liens or liens attached to the wrong company.